IsaHu-dev/Calorie-Mind/README.md

   - Your daily goals are calculated as a percentage, showing your progress toward your targets.
 It compares the consumed data and goal data, then outputs it as a percentage.

-     i.e Here is the percentage calculation:
+     i.e,. this is the percentage calculation:

       -   Protein: (34 / 100) * 100 = 34%
       -   Fat: (4 / 70) * 100 = 5.71%